 Some families would mix the seaweed into soups or stews.
 Others would eat this sea vegetable on their own – although the moss isn’t exactly known for its great flavor.
 Sea moss is naturally low in calories, fat, and sugar, still, it packs a ton of protein and nutrients for its size.
 Incorporating it into meals helped people stay healthy, even when there wasn’t much food to go around.

 Today, you’ll actually find Irish sea moss in a variety of products.
 You’ve likely ingested some without even knowing it – or even used it on your face with skincare or makeup products.
 The moss is also sold raw or in many wellness supplements.

-Like many other sea vegetables, sea mosses are known for their essential nutrients, including vitamins and minerals.
+Like many other sea vegetables, sea mosses are known for their essential micronutrients, including vitamins and minerals.
 There isn’t a ton of scientific research out there, but what has been done indicates that sea moss can provide prebiotics and some much-needed nutrients.
 We’re still learning so much about this powerful supplement, and we’ll continue to share what we learn via Freshly Rooted Tribe’s products and articles.

 Sea Moss Can Boost Your Immune System

 Are you tired of hearing about immunity boosters, especially during 2020 and this year?
 We don’t blame you, but we do have good reasons for believing that Irish sea moss can sometimes keep you healthier.

 Because Irish moss is rich in potassium chloride, it can help reduce phlegm and inflammation in mucous membranes.
 That means when you’re congested and coughing, it’s possible that Irish moss works as a natural antiviral and antimicrobial agent.
 Your respiratory infection/illness might not last quite as long as it would normally.